middlebury/kanbanize-slack/README.md

 5. Add a `cron` job to run the script periodically, e.g. every 5 minutes or so.

-   Note that Kanbanize has per-hour & per-key [API request limits](https://kanbanize.com/api/) which at the time of this writing is 30 calls to `get_board_activities` per hour, giving a practical limit of running the script every 2 or 3 minutes for a single board or less often for more boards.
+   Note that Kanbanize has per-hour & per-key [API request limits](https://kanbanize.com/api/) which at the time of this writing are 30 calls to `get_board_activities` per hour, giving a practical limit of running the script every 2 or 3 minutes for a single board or less often for more boards.

 General Configuration
 ---------------------